Criminal Possession of a Public Benefit Card

 - A person who provides personal care services, an employee of congregate care, or a foster care provider, while under official duties.

 New York State Penal Law | Article 158 – Visit this very extensive and informative website of New York State Laws to read more about penal law statutes and more.
 This particular webpage covers Article 158 and welfare fraud in New York, such as the criminal possession of benefit cards.

 Find an Attorney for Criminal Possession of Public Benefits Card in Queens County, New York

 Have you been charged with the criminal use or possession of a public benefits card in New York?
 It is your prerogative to contact an experienced criminal defense attorney to assist you in your case.

 Rochelle Berliner has defended clients from Queens County, Kings County, New York County, and Bronx County.
-Over the years, Law Office of Rochelle S. Berliner has fought hard for the rights of their clients, guiding them through the steps of criminal trials.
+Over the years, Law Office has fought hard for the rights of their clients, guiding them through the steps of criminal trials.

-If you need help defending your criminal possession of a public benefits card charge, call Law Office of Rochelle S. Berliner today at 718-261-5600 to schedule a free consultation.
+If you need help defending your criminal possession of a public benefits card charge, call Law Office today at to schedule a free consultation.